Random-coefficient pure states, the density operator formalism and the Zeh problem

-\section{Abstract}
+\textbf{Abstract }

-{ In the field of quantum information processing, the development of Blind Quantum Source Separation and Blind Quantum Process Tomography has led, within the formalism of the Hilbert space, to the introduction of the concept of a Random-Coefficient Pure State, or RCPS: the coefficients of its development in the chosen basis are random variables.
-This paper first describes an experimental situation necessitating its introduction.\ Links between an RCPS and a statistical operator $\rho $ are established.
-The two usual ways of introducing the $\rho $ formalism are discussed, and it is stressed that they both rest on a postulate, which is not introduced in the manipulation of an RCPS.
-The interest of the RCPS concept is\ presented in the simple case of a spin $1/2$: in a first example, it is shown that the unknown coefficients of a truncated Gaussian law obeyed by a coefficient of the considered RCPS may be evaluated from experimental or simulated data, which would be impossible using its associated density operator$.$\ A second instance numerically compares two RCPS with the same associated density operator, and which are shown to be different when using also a moment with higher order than the one used by the density operator formalism. }
+Quantum electronics is significantly involved in the development of the field of quantum information processing.\ In this domain, the growth of Blind Quantum Source Separation and Blind Quantum Process Tomography has led, within the formalism of the Hilbert space, to the introduction of the concept of a Random-Coefficient Pure State, or RCPS: the coefficients of its development in the chosen basis are random variables.
+This paper first describes an experimental situation necessitating its introduction.\ While the von Neumann approach to a statistical mixture considers statistical properties of an obser\-vable, in the presence of an RCPS one has to manipulate statistical properties of probabilities of measurement outcomes, these probabilities then being themselves random variables.
+It is recalled that, in the presence of a von\ Neumann statistical mixture, the consistency of the density operator $\rho $ formalism \ is based on a postulate.
+The interest of the RCPS concept is\ presented in the simple case of a spin $1/2$ , through two instances.
+The most \ frequent use of the $\rho $ formalism by users of quantum mechanics is a motivation for establishing some links between a given RCPS and the\ language of the density operator formalism, while keeping in mind that the situation described by an RCPS is different from the one which has led to the introduction of $\rho $.
+It is established that the Landau - Feynman use of $\rho $ is mobilized in a situation differing from both the von Neumann statistical mixture and the RCPS.
+It is shown that the use of the higher-order moments of a well-chosen random variable helps solving a problem already identified by Zeh in 1970.